PeaKend/PyChain/README.md

 # PyChain

-A small localhost blockchain simulator written in Python 3
+A small localhost blockchain written in Python 3

 ## Usage